Dr Nicholas Hutchings, CEO

 Dr Michael Fiebig, Vice President Product Portfolio & Innovation

-Michael studied Biochemistry before obtained his doctoral degree at the Sir William Dunn School of Pathology, University of Oxford.
+Michael studied Biochemistry before obtaining his doctoral degree at the Sir William Dunn School of Pathology, University of Oxford.
 With a background in both wet-lab and bioinformatic methods, Michael is always keen to explore new antibody licensing, product development and service opportunities to help customers and business partners harness the benefits of recombinant antibody technology.
-With in-depth knowledge of our products, Michael is the first point of call for our catalogue customers and distributors.
+With in-depth knowledge of our products, Michael is the first point of call for our catalog customers and distributors.

 Dr Paul Grant, Vice President Custom Sales

 Paul has spent 25 years in life science research and biotech sales.
 He obtained his PhD in Neuroscience from King’s College London in 1999 before taking up his first commercial role with Merck Biosciences in 2005.
 Since then Paul has gained considerable sales and business development experience in small biotech businesses, and is happiest when taking new technologies to new customers and breaking new sales territories.
 Paul joined Absolute Antibody in March 2018 and has global responsibility for the commercial growth and development of its custom services business.

 Neil started his career in the treasury department at GCHQ in Cheltenham, UK.
 After working in a number of NHS Trust treasury departments and independent SME’s, he became the Finance Director of the Bottle Green Drinks Company.
 After a successful VC buyout, Neil found himself in Asia working in accounts, HR and administration for a number of charities across Thailand and Cambodia.
 In 2015, Neil returned to his roots in the North East of England and joined the then small team at Absolute Antibody.
 Three years later he heads up the company accounts, shipping exports and imports, general administration and HR team.